thereferences/practice/docs/source/development/cloud/architectures.md

 ### Elastic Compute Cloud

+#### And a public subnet

 <iframe
 style="overflow:hidden; width:100%; height:450px; border:none;"
 src="../../../../../assets/ec2.html"></iframe>
 <figure>
-<figcaption>In general, containers will be run via the Fargate option of Amazon's Elastic Container Service.
+<figcaption>In general, containers will be run via the <a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html" target="_blank">Fargate</a> option of Amazon's Elastic Container Service.
 Sometimes,
 containers will be tested via an EC2 (Elastic Cloud Compute) using a set-up such as this; launched via a launch template.</figcaption>
 </figure>